+Drought is a significant concern for all Treasure Valley water interests.
 One major drought of the 20th century that affected the Treasure Valley extended from 1987-1992.
-During those six years, the Palmer Drought Severity Index classified conditions as extreme drought for 28 of the 36 months that comprised the irrigation seasons in the Treasure Valley.
+During those six years, the Palmer Drought Severity Index in Figure XX classified conditions as extreme drought for 28 of the 36 months that comprised the irrigation seasons in the Treasure Valley.
 The series of dry, hot summers made response more difficult than the drought of 1977 because, although 1977 set the record low flow for the upper Boise River, 1976 and 1978 had wet irrigation seasons, reducing the stress on water supply.
+The Boise Reservoir system is designed to provide carryover storage to get through consecutive dry years.
+The most severe droughts are consecutive dry years that last for two to three or more years when annual runoff is below average and carryover storage is minimal because it has been used in previous dry years.